-Be sure to meet with your academic advisor at least once a quarter to ensure you are on track for completing the Biology major or minor at your desired graduation time.
-If you do not know who your academic advisor is, please check your BlueStar account through Campus Connect.
-Declared Biological Sciences majors will meet with the Departmental Academic Advisor, Jaimie Engle (except for Pathways Honors Students.)
-Pathways Honors Students will meet with Pathways Advisors, Lindsey Burdick or Lauren Paez in the CSH Advising Office.
-Appointments can be made through BlueStar, by visiting the office, or by contacting CSHAdvising@depaul.edu or (773) 325-8490.
+Be sure to meet with your academic advisor at least once a quarter to ensure you are on track for completing the Biological Science major at your desired graduation time.
+Current Biological Science majors (except those in Pathways Honors\) will meet with the Departmental Academic Advisor, Jaimie Engle.
+Appointments can be made through BlueStar, by visiting the office, or by contacting CSHAdvising@depaul.edu or (773) 325-8490. \Pathways Honors students are advised by Lauren Paez, and may schedule with her via BlueStar, or by contacting the CSH Advising Office at the email or phone number above.